alex-654/workbook/tutorials/phpInternals.md

 ### Zend Memory Manager

 Zend Memory Manager (ZendMM or ZMM) php own layer over the traditional libc’s dynamic memory allocator

+While zvals themselves are generally not shared, it’s possible to share the structures they point to using the refcounting mechanism.

+In CLI php create separate process for each command.
+On web one process can handle a 1000 of requests.
+Opcache useful for web (php-fpm).
+It can store in memory static information from different requests.

+There exists two kinds of dynamic memory allocations while programming PHP Core or extensions:

+- Request-bound dynamic allocations.
+- Permanent dynamic allocations.

+In C, the library function malloc is used to allocate a block of memory on the heap. free store (informally called the "heap").